Ossur Carbon Fiber AFO Fit Guide (AFO Light & AFO Dynamic)

 Problem: The AFO feels hard under my foot

-Use the Quick Fix: remove the shoe insole, place AFO on midsole, then add the insole (or a thin comfort insole) above the AFO.
+Use the Quick Fix: remove the shoe insole, place AFO on midsole, then add the insole (or a thin comfort insole) above the AFO so your foot rests on the insert, not on carbon fiber.

 Problem: My shoe won't close / feels too tight

 Switch to AFO-friendly shoes (removable insole, deep toe box, firm heel counter).
-Remove insole, loosen closures, and consider wider/deeper shoes if needed.
+Remove insole, loosen closures, and consider wider/deeper shoes.
+If the foot plate is too long, have it trimmed by an orthotist — do not size up.

 Problem: I have rubbing or a hot spot